Optimal testing in a class of nonregular models: Benchmark case

 \section{Benchmark case}

-This section presents our main results for a simple nonregular model with a scalar parameter and no covariate.
-This model, covering the uniform distribution as a canonical example, provides a useful benchmark to highlight our developments.
-We propose one-sided tests for this model and derive several asymptotic properties of these tests, including asymptotic uniform power optimality.
+This section studies a simple nonregular model with a scalar parameter and no covariates.
+The model provides a benchmark for the general theory developed later and includes the uniform distribution as a canonical example.

 Let $Y\in\mathcal{Y}\subset\mathbb{R}$ follow the parametric model